Select Page

 • logitnormal and probitnormal: the CV is computed by Monte-Carlo.
 100000 samples X are drawn from the distribution (defined by \(\omega_p\) and \(p_{pop}\)) and the CV is calculated as the ratio of the sample standard deviation over the sample mean: \(CV=100*\frac{sd(X)}{mean(X)}\)

 When you run the “Standard errors” task, then the population parameter table contains also the standard error (s.e) and relative standard error (r.s.e).
+Note that the CV% represents the inter-individual variability, while the RSE% represents the uncertainty on the estimated parameters.

 • The total elapsed time for this task